top of page

 Catching the Night Bus from Bishkek to Tashkent

-Taking the night bus from Bishkek, Kyrgyzstan to Tashkent, Uzbekistan is one of those long, slightly chaotic journeys that somehow becomes one of your favourite stories later.
+Taking the night bus from Bishkek, Kyrgyzstan to Tashkent, Uzbekistan take about 12 hours.
+The midnight boarder crossings can be slightly chaotic but that's all part of the journey!
 The process is simple enough—just not exactly predictable.
-Below is everything we learnt - ho to buy tickets, what to pack, what t expect at the Kazakhstan - Uzbekistan crossings, and whether you shoud catch a taxi int Tashkent or wait for the bus.
+Below is everything we learnt - how to buy tickets, what to pack, what to expect at the Kazakhstan - Uzbekistan crossings, and whether you should catch a taxi into Tashkent or wait for the bus.

 How to Buy Bus Tickets in Bishkek